Basical-ly/QuickHealth/README.md

 ### Configurable
 You can easily change break intervals and durations, allowing you to customize your experience exactly to your liking.
 ### Updates
-QuickHealth is still being updated, with new features, fixes, and improvements being added.
+QuickHealth is still being updated with new features, fixes, and improvements.
 QuickHealth also automatically checks for updates and notifies you if there is a new one available.